Chris Weidman: Return to Middleweight and injury

 Weidman was expected to face Jack Hermansson in a middleweight bout on May 2, 2020 at UFC Fight Night: Hermansson vs. Weidman.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date and the pairing was scrapped.

 Weidman faced Omari Akhmedov on August 8, 2020 at UFC Fight Night 174.
 He won the fight via unanimous decision.

 A rematch with Uriah Hall was expected to take place on February 13, 2021 at UFC 258.
 However, Weidman was pulled from the event due to a positive COVID-19 test and the bout was cancelled, The rematch took place at UFC 261 on April 24, 2021.
 At the start of the first round, Weidman threw a heavy outside low kick which Hall checked with his left knee, causing Weidman's right fibula and tibia to snap on contact.
 Weidman immediately fell to the mat, with referee Herb Dean calling a stop to the fight and declaring Hall the winner via technical knockout.
 This injury was similar to the one Anderson Silva sustained against Weidman during their second match in December 2013, when Silva's left fibula and tibia were snapped after Weidman checked a leg kick.

 After the injury at UFC 261, Weidman was stretchered out of the octagon and was transported to the hospital, where he underwent surgery.
 He announced the following day that doctors had informed him that he would be unable to walk without crutches for eight weeks, and would need a recovery period of between six and twelve months before he could resume mixed martial arts training.
 As of mid-June, he had already returned to light training within seven weeks after sustaining the injury.
 Weidman then underwent a second surgery as the fracture was not healing properly.
 As of early 2022, Weidman hoped to have a fight scheduled before the end of the year.

+After over two years away, Weidman faced Brad Tavares at UFC 292 on August 19, 2023.
+He lost the fight via unanimous decision.

+Weidman faced Bruno Silva on March 30, 2024, at UFC on ESPN 54.
+He won the fight via TKO in the third round.
+However, the result would immediately be overturned to a technical decision win for Weidman due to him poking Silva in both eyes during the finishing sequence.

+Weidman was scheduled to face former LFA Midleweight Champion Eryk Anders on November 9, 2024 at UFC 309.
+However, Anders withdrew on the day of the event because of food poisoning the night before and the bout was scrapped.
+The bout was rescheduled for UFC 310 on December 7, 2024 in a 195 lb catchweight bout.
+He lost the fight by technical knockout via ground punches at the end of the second round.

+On January 17, 2025, Weidman announced on the weigh-in show for UFC 311 that he was retiring from the UFC.